Pylons/pyramid/docs/api/config.rst

 .. attribute:: global_registries

-   The set of registries that have been created for :app:`Pyramid` applications, one per each call to :meth:`pyramid.config.Configurator.make_wsgi_app` in the current process.
+   The set of registries that have been created for :app:`Pyramid` applications, one for each call to :meth:`pyramid.config.Configurator.make_wsgi_app` in the current process.
 The object itself supports iteration and has a ``last`` property containing the last registry loaded.